SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAppointmentAgent/CreateDefaultRecurrence.md

 so.topic: reference
 ---

+# NSRecurrenceInfo CreateDefaultRecurrence()

 Creates a NSRecurrenceInfo object populated with the default values for the specific type.

 **Returns:** NSReccurenceInfo